 Legacy software such as PCLaw or Time Matters, designed to run on servers and desktop computers inside the office, can be the most challenging to use remotely.
 Virtual desktop software, properly configured and delivered, provides a superior remote work experience when using these applications.

-Virtual Desktop for the Distributed Firm
+Virtual Desktops for the Distributed Law Firm

 Employees working from remote unmanaged computers creates significant security vulnerabilities and may expose the firm’s network to viruses or malware such as cryptolocker.
 A fully protected and secure distributed IT platform, such as Private Cloud, solves this problem.
 With a virtual desktop, it is possible to safely access information without exposing it to external threats.
 Firm members open their files in the virtual desktop and not on the local computer - no information is saved on the local device and everything stays inside the firm’s protected network.